LEONARD PELTIER DAY

 THE TIME TO ACT IS NOW!

-Join the Peoples Movement advocating for Leonard's release, a powerful coalition that includes Indigenous leaders, organizations, artists, and celebrities; Human Rights institutions, including Amnesty International, the Office of the United Nations High Commissioner on Human Rights, and the International Federation for Human Rights; Civil Rights leaders Coretta Scott King, Nobel Peace Prize Laureate Rigoberta Menchú, and Reverend Jesse Jackson; and the humanitarian, political, and religious figures that have all called for Leonard's release, including Nelson Mandela, Mother Teresa, Archbishop Desmond Tutu, and Tenzin Gyatso (the 14th Dalai Lama).
-With diverse and influential support, Leonard's freedom is within reach!
+Join the International Movement advocating for Leonard's release, a powerful coalition spanning diverse sectors.
+It includes Indigenous leaders, organizations, artists, and celebrities.
+It also includes Human Rights institutions, such as Amnesty International, the Office of the United Nations High Commissioner on Human Rights, and the International Federation for Human Rights.
+Civil Rights leaders Coretta Scott King, Nobel Peace Prize Laureate Rigoberta Menchú, and Reverend Jesse Jackson, along with humanitarian, political, and religious figures, including Nelson Mandela, Mother Teresa, Archbishop Desmond Tutu, and Tenzin Gyatso (the 14th Dalai Lama), have all called for Leonard's release.
+With such diverse and influential support, Leonard's freedom is within reach!

-Your voice is a crucial part of this collective effort and can significantly impact the release of Leonard Peltier by the President of the United States, Joe Biden.
+Your voice is a crucial part of this collective effort and can significantly impact the release of Leonard Peltier.
+Please stand with us in demanding the President of the United States, Joe Biden, Free Leonard Peltier.

 Leonard+Peltier+Day.jpg